 The oral exam is expected to be 30 to 60 minutes in duration.
 During the presentation, students should be prepared to answer questions concerning the proposal topic as well as allied areas.
 Questions of a more general nature or of topical interest (e.g. recent CCB seminars) may also be asked.
 At the end of the independent research proposal presentation, there will be a short discussion on research progress to date.

 A thorough command of oral and written English is required.
-Incoming PhD students who are non-native speakers of English and who have not received their undergraduate degree from an English speaking institution will have their English proficiency determined by their TOEFL iBT score.
-Students who are not deemed proficient will be required to take courses approved by GSAS to improve their English proficiency as part of their preparation for teaching and professional development.
+Incoming PhD students who are non-native speakers of English and who have not received their undergraduate degree from an English speaking institution will have their English proficiency determined by the Institute of English Language (IEL).
+Students who are not deemed proficient will be required to take courses at the IEL to develop their English language skills as part of their preparation for teaching and professional development.
 Students will not be allowed to teach until they are deemed proficient.

-All students are expected to teach discussion or laboratory sections half-time for two terms.
-Most students teach in the spring term of their first year and during one term of the second year (usually the fall).
+Students are expected to teach in the spring term of their first year and one term of their second year based on teaching needs.
 With his or her advisor’s approval, a student may teach in subsequent years.

-Continuation in the degree program is contingent on the following: (1) satisfactory completion of required coursework, (2) successful presentation and defense of a research proposal in accordance with policy set by the Graduate Advising Committee (GAC), (3) admission to a research group by June 30th of the first year, and (4) satisfactory progress in 300-level research courses.
+Continuation in the degree program is contingent on the following: (1) satisfactory completion of required coursework, (2) successful presentation and defense of a research proposal in accordance with policy set by the Graduate Advising Committee (GAC), (3) admission to a research group during the second term in residence, unless extension of time has been approved by the director of graduate studies, and (4) satisfactory progress in 300-level research courses.

 The preparation of a satisfactory dissertation normally requires at least four years of full-time research.
 The final manuscript must conform to the requirements described online in The Form of the PhD Dissertation.